ApostolosTsimogiannis/DS.2/Manual/README.md

 Assemble the side frames as shown below.
-Use screws for plastic in all MJF parts 2.9x6 or 2.9x10 as needed.
+Use screws for plastic in all MJF parts 2.9x8 and 2.9x10 are needed.
 Assemble both side frames to check any vetical play of the main and stage 1 shafts.
 Add or remove washers as needed to make sure the shaft is not compressed between the plates and that there is no play.
 Also check that the OWB pulley is not sitting too low and touches the frame.
 <br>
-The front battery support and the lower plate front support must be tapped M3.
+The front battery support must be tapped M3.
 See lower frame assembly.
 <br>

 <img width="794" height="531" alt="image" src="https://github.com/user-attachments/assets/ba3f8892-8fd0-4ba9-8b09-ed578bbbf822" />